7.1. Modern Models and Training

 data/realwhen available.

-The commands above are intentionally small.
-They are smoke runs, not leaderboard experiments.
+The commands above are compact.
+They are runtime checks, not leaderboard experiments.

 The model code follows the same pattern as the running example: